Cinderella (2006 film)

-Cinderella (Korean: 신데렐라) is a 2006 South Korean supernatural horror film.
+Cinderella (Korean: 신데렐라) is a 2006 South Korean supernatural horror film, loosely inspired by the fairy tale of Cinderella.
 It was directed by Bong Man-dae and starred Do Ji-won and Shin Se-kyung.

 Plot

 A figure carries a birthday cake into a room but drops it in shock as another figure commits suicide by hanging herself.

 Su-kyoung is on an operating table, ready to undergo plastic surgery.
 She is nervous and is comforted by her friend Hyeon-su, whose parents are divorced, though she shares a good relationship with her mother Yoon-hee, a successful and talented plastic surgeon.
 Su-kyoung, alone, sees a frightening image of a girl in a dark blue dress.
 Yoon-hee begins the surgery, telling her it is time to become pretty.

 Later, Hyeon-su is in her art class, making a sculpture of Su-kyoung's face.
 The class says that Su-kyoung looks more attractive than she did before.
 Hyeon-su accidentally cuts into the face of her sculpture and a large cut subsequently appears on Su-kyoung's cheek.
 She screams and flees in terror.
 A mysterious voice shrieks at her saying she wants her face back.
 Su-kyoung's cut and blood later vanish.
 Hye-won, another friend, decides to get an eye job from Yoon-hee.

 Hyeon-su, Jae-hui and Su-kyoung wait at a bus stop while an old woman hands out fliers for her missing granddaughter.
 The bus arrives but Hyeon-su waits for her friend Sung-eon to come.
 Jae-hui shows instant dislike for Sung-eon, who is tomboyish and hasn't undergone plastic surgery.
 The girls attend Hyeon-su's birthday party and Su-kyoung gives her an expensive doll as a present.
 The same ghost girl that Su-kyoung saw appears next to Hyeon-su.
 When Su-kyoung goes to the bathroom, she sees her face shredded in the reflection.
 She screams and runs from Hyeon-su's house.

 Later, the girls look through a photo album and laugh about what they used to look like.
 Hyeon-su tells Sung-eon that she has no childhood pictures, which her mother overhears.
 Meanwhile, Su-kyoung has locked herself inside her room for days and refuses to see anyone.
 Her mother calls Yoon-hee and Hyeon-su to help.
 The ghost girl appears to Su-kyoung and says "I'll make you pretty" before Su-kyoung's face begins to violently cut open.
 The women find the dead Su-kyoung with her face cut off on one side.